 Immediately report any injury, job related illness, spill or damage to any property to their immediate supervisor.
 If their supervisor is not available, the employee will immediately notify the project manager.
+The employee is required to report any injury within four hours on the same day injury occurred.
+Failure to report any incident within this time may result in further corrective action up to and including termination of employment.
 Employees who could be first responders should be trained and qualified in first aid to help control any loss during the post incident phase.